What is PC?

 While polycarbonate boasts outstanding properties, there are several alternative materials to consider:

-Acrylic (PMMA): Offers even better light transmission and is lighter and cheaper than PC.
-However, it is not as impact-resistant and can crack or break under stress.
+Acrylic (PMMA): Acrylic offers even better light transmission than PC and is lighter and more cost-effective.
+It is also more scratch-resistant and UV-protected.
+However, it is not as impact-resistant and may crack or break under shock loads.

 Induflex's inventory of sheets in technical plastics in yellow, white, black and blue